Aalto5G/RealmGateway/DOCUMENTATION.md

 * LanBlacklist: Banned sources and/or domains.
   * Match IP source and DROP
   * Match (S)FQDN and DROP - Use string extension
-* LanCESLimit: Apply global admision rate limit in LAN network.
+* LanGlobalLimit: Apply global admision rate limit in LAN network.
   * Match IP source and LIMIT-75% and ACCEPT
   * Match IP source and LIMIT-1/s and LOG - INFO
   * Match IP source and 1/4th DROP